nourdevopss/CreatIfrastructure/README.md

 # CreatIfrastructure
-You have been tasked with provisioning the required infrastructure and deploying a dummy application, along with the necessary supporting software.
-This needs to be automated so that the infrastructure can be discarded as soon as the testing team finishes their tests and gathers their results.
+In this project, you’ll deploy web servers for a highly available web app using CloudFormation.
+You will write the code that creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
+You will begin with deploying the networking components, followed by servers, security roles and software.
+The procedure you follow here will become part of your portfolio of cloud projects.
+You’ll do it exactly as it’s done on the job - following best practices and scripting as much as possible.

 .
 <img width="504" alt="Screenshot 2023-06-04 at 14 33 01" src="https://github.com/nourdevopss/CreatIfrastructure/assets/120333964/0dcf027b-11d5-46db-824e-15566d81134d">